 Your privacy is assured and we won't share your data with anyone.
 One of our solicitors will be in touch to discuss your enquiry.

 The limit in small claims

 The limit in small claims for personal injury RTA (Road Traffic Accident) claims will be increased up to £5,000 conditional to the exceptions (see below) meaning that claims up to the sum of £5,000 will no longer be able to claim back legal representation fees and is intended to reduce fraudulent whiplash claims.
-If a claimant has legal representation when they make a claim below £5,000, the legal costs will not be allowed to be recovered by compensation insurance, individuals should be representing themselves for small claims.
+If a claimant has legal representation when they make a claim below £5,000, the legal costs will not be allowed to be recovered from the insurers.
+It is the intention that individuals should be representing themselves for small claims.